 n8n vs make vs zapier what is zapier

 Zapier is arguably the most well-known and user-friendly workflow automation tool on the market.
 It excels at connecting a massive number of web applications with a simple, linear “if this, then that” logic.
 Its primary appeal is its simplicity and the sheer volume of its app ecosystem.
+More recently, Zapier has repositioned itself as an “AI orchestration platform,” adding an AI Copilot and autonomous agents on top of its Zaps.

 How Does Zapier Automation Work?